Today is my birthday. And as the saying goes, “Life begins at forty.”

 But I soldiered on and listened to more Christian Apologists, listened to more debates between Christians and Atheists.

-I re-read the Bible and read Lee Strobel’s “A Case For Christ”, and then it dawned upon me when the greatest of doubts upon my own intelligence was upon me, something told me that: “The disciples of Christ were fishermen”.
+I re-read the Bible and read Lee Strobel’s “A Case For Christ,” and then it dawned upon me when the greatest of doubts upon my intelligence was upon me, something told me that: “The disciples of Christ were fishermen.”

 The original disciples weren’t intellectual Philosophers compared to the great Greek philosophers before them.

-They were primarily Jews whose works encompasses the following: Tax Collector, A Zealot, A Thief, a Pharisee, a Tent maker, and yes Fishermen.
+They were primarily Jews whose works encompass the following: Tax Collector, A Zealot, A Thief, a Pharisee, a Tentmaker, and yes Fishermen.

-And because of my fear, I was missing the greatest information that one could derive from scripture, and it is that the entire concept of the Christian faith comes from “divine revelation” supplemented by rationality.
+And because of my fear, I missed the essential information that one could derive from scripture.
+The entire concept of the Christian faith comes from “divine revelation” supplemented by rationality.

 But what about the decisions of the two great Philosophers I mentioned above?

-The truth is, I wouldn’t know or rather even if I knew, both of them would just be a irrelevant in the world of equally or even more intelligent philosophers in the world who found their faith in Christ.
+The truth is, I wouldn’t know, or rather even if I knew, both of them would be irrelevant in the world of equally or even more intelligent philosophers in the world who found their faith in Christ.

-So I guess that my main contention here is the creeping anxiety of the thought that I might be wrong and they may be right by virtue of their intellectual prowess.
+So I guess that my main contention here is the creeping anxiety of the thought that I might be wrong and they may be right under their intellectual prowess.

-However, how can one be really sure about things?
-And how does one find a reason to not accept things, despite the truths embedded in them?
+However, how can one be sure about things?
+And how does one find a reason to not accept something, despite the truths embedded in them?

 “The idea of a great moral teacher saying what Christ said is out of the question.
 In my opinion, the only person who can say that sort of thing is either God or a complete lunatic suffering from that form of delusion, which undermines the whole mind of man.
 If you think you are a poached egg, when you are not looking for a piece of toast to suit you, you may be sane, but if you think you are God, there is no chance for you.”